x-lui-x-16/Geo-Color-Bot-Project-ENG/electromechanical-components/readme.md

-In this carpet you will found all the electromechanical components used on this project.
+In this folder you will found all the electromechanical components used on this project.